The Post-Peak Attention Economy What’s Next for Entertainment?

-- Mass adoption of smartphones and the rise of app stores in the early 2000’s enabled an unprecedented rise in attention-seeking propositions (apps)
+- Mass adoption smartphones and the rise of stores in the early 2000’s an unprecedented rise in attention-seeking (apps)

-- The rise of alongside music, video and (more recently) games streaming services has brought consumers to the limits of their allocable attention
+- The rise alongside music, video and (more games streaming services has brought to the limits of their attention

-- Companies used to compete for consumers’ available time.
-With no more time available, they have to unseat competitors to gain engagement
+- Companies used compete for consumers’ available time. no more time available, they to unseat competitors to gain

-- In the peak attention economy everyone competes against one another, instead of isolated competition within separate entertainment verticals
+- In the attention economy everyone competes against another, instead of isolated competition separate entertainment verticals

-- The total size of the audience that can be effectively targeted by conventional digital advertising is shrinking, in both size and value
+- The total of the audience that can effectively targeted by conventional digital is shrinking, in both size value

-- At TV and streaming video viewing capture over one third of consumers’ digital entertainment attention
+- At TV streaming video viewing capture over third of consumers’ digital entertainment

-- At hours, music is the second most consumed entertainment format in the attention economy
+- At hours, is the second most consumed format in the attention economy

-- Consumers who spend more than per month on any type of entertainment are also more likely to spend on other forms of entertainment compared to the consumer average of US consumers spend or more on pay-TV every month, compared to of high music and games spenders and of high news spenders
+- Consumers who more than per month on type of entertainment are also likely to spend on other of entertainment compared to the average of US consumers spend or more on pay-TV every month, compared to of high music and games spenders and of high news spenders

-- It is important to understand consumer behaviour across entertainment to identify the right methods and types of paywalls they are behind, in order to reach them
+- It is to understand consumer behaviour across to identify the right methods types of paywalls they are in order to reach them

 Companies and brands mentioned in this report: Amazon, Amazon Prime Video, Apex Legends, Apple, AT&T, Fortnite, Google, Netflix, PUBG, Snapchat, Spotify, Stranger Things, The Economist, TikTok, Warner Media